skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Sincere Effort: You don't give up

-This is no FAQ - this is a *challenge* guide and it earns that name.
+This is no FAQ &ndash; this is a *challenge* guide and it earns that name.
 A perfect game at Lv 1 within 12 hours? *Bring it on*, you say.
 Successful candidates shall demonstrate an above-average ability in the art of Soft Reset as well as have patience stats through the roof.

 #### Intelligent Direction: You're looking at it ;)